openhatch/oh-mainline/docs/tutorials/adding_a_new_bug_tracker.rst

  Adding a new bug tracker
 ===========================

-One of the pillars of Openhatch is helping project owners get in touch with developers willing to help, by offering them easy to fix bugs where they can get started.
-In order to do this, Openhatch crawls bugtrackers of many projects and features them in the site.
+One of the pillars of OpenHatch is helping project owners get in touch with developers willing to help, by offering them easy to fix bugs where they can get started.
+In order to do this, OpenHatch crawls bugtrackers of many projects and features them in the site.

-If you have a project that you want to add to Openhatch you can do it very easily following these steps:
+If you have a project that you want to add to OpenHatch you can do it very easily following these steps.

 - Go to http://openhatch.org/customs/
 - In the "Tracker Type" select box select the bug tracker that your project uses.
 If your bug tracker is not in that list, it may be a good a idea to contact us and let us know.
 - Click on "Add a tracker" to add a new tracker
+- You will be directed to a form where you need to fill specific information about your tracker.
+This form changes depending on the tracker type.

+For Trac and Roundup:

 - Fill the new tracker form like this:
     - Tracker name: Name of your project
     - Base url: This is the URL to the homepage of the Trac tracker instance.
 Remove any subpaths like 'ticket/' or 'query' from this.